 Since 2011, Turba has been a teacher at Bridges Academy, a boarding school that serves as a safe haven for high school-aged orphans looking to escape gang violence in the townships surrounding Cape Town.
-She teaches art, dance, English and "life orientation" classes, and also works as the academy's community service coordinator.
+She teaches art, dance, English and "life orientation" classes, and also works as the academy's community service coordinator around us," she says.

-"At the school we teach that Christ gave his life for us, and so our natural response is to show his love to those living around us," she says.
 But despite her best efforts to build her students' enthusiasm for service, "nothing seemed to be working."
 That's when Turba returned to her George Fox roots.
 "I thought maybe I could adapt the idea of Serve Day for Bridges Academy," she recalls.
 So, last summer, the academy held its first Bridges Serve Day.